-The new law effective January 1, 2016, requires committees collecting non-anonymous contributions of any amount to report the name and address of the contributor.
-Staff is preparing a process for the Commission's approval.
+Campaign finance law requires committees collecting non-anonymous contributions of any amount to report the name and address of the contributor.
+The Commission adopted a process for this audit.
+The audit processes will be reported in subsequent annual reports.

 Occupation Information Audit